testforpyide/progit/zh/04-git-server/01-chapter4.markdown

 	repo testing
 	    RW+                 = @all

-Notice that "sitaram" (the last argument in the `gl-easy-install` command you gave earlier) has read-write permissions on the `gitolite-admin` repository as well as a public key file of the same name.
+Notice that "sitaram" (the name of the pubkey in the gl-setup command you used earlier) has read-write permissions on the `gitolite-admin` repository as well as a public key file of the same name.

+Adding users is easy.
+To add a user called "alice", obtain her public key, name it "alice.pub", and put it in the "keydir" directory of the clone of the gitolite-admin repo you just made on your workstation.
+Add, commit, and push the change, and the user has been added.

-The config file syntax for gitolite is liberally documented in `conf/example.conf`, so we'll only mention some highlights here.
+The config file syntax for gitolite is well documented, so we’ll only mention some highlights here.

 You can group users or repos for convenience.
-The group names are just like macros; when defining them, it doesn't even matter whether they are projects or users; that distinction is only made when you *use* the "macro".
+The group names are just like macros; when defining them, it doesn’t even matter whether they are projects or users; that distinction is only made when you *use* the "macro".

 	@oss_repos      = linux perl rakudo git gitolite
 	@secret_repos   = fenestra pear